The top 20 coworking and shared office space in Toronto by neighbourhood

 Herman Miller designer chairs are interspersed throughout desks, private boardrooms and furnished offices in the sunny loft known as Verkspace.
 They also have front desk services available in case you're having an important meeting or expecting a package while you plug away.

-Foundery offers high-speed internet,two private conference rooms, two full kitchens, a rooftop patio, public art gallery, and a cafe.
-A great place for small start ups of individuals looking for an active work spot. $25 day passes are also available.
+WeWork has expanded into Toronto with several offices, with locations on King West, Bloor, and Richmond, plus two more on University.
+The Richmond location offers private offices on six floors, team lunches, and is nestled right on top of Osgoode Station, making your commute easy.

+The Workaround prides itself on being parent-friendly, meaning it encourages you to bring your children to work.
+There are even activity rooms for kids and a lactaction suite.

-With two locations, one on University and the other on Yonge Street, IQ Office Suites are the perfect spaces for startups.
-Their well appointed coworking spaces including private offices, hot desks, conference rooms, lounge areas and reception.
+With three locations, one on Queen and University, one at King and University and the other on Yonge Street, IQ Office Suites are the perfect spaces for startups.
+Their well appointed coworking spaces include private offices, hot desks, conference rooms, lounge areas and reception.

 Fold is a coworking space specifically geared for architects and designers.
-The custom built desks allow for a large personal work space, they have their very own sample and resource library, laser printer, mixed use spaces and heated floors.
+The custom built desks allow for a large personal work space, and they have their very own sample and resource library, laser printer, mixed use spaces and heated floors.

-One of three locations, Workplace One near King and Parliament offers a variety of coworking membership packages.
-You can rent a lounge, meeting room, office or desk to collaborate and innovate beside exposed brick walls and big bold windows.

-Brightlane offers loads of working environments inside their 30,000 square foot, three-floor space.
-11 meeting rooms, lots of natural light, wifi, bike storage, wellness room, beer and a rooftop with a BBQ are all perks to membership.
+You need to apply to be a member of Signal, a co-working space for those working with music, sound or video.
+The space comes complete with recording and production studios.

+Project Spaces has a community-first approach, and pushes for diversity.
+The space offers 24/7 access, lockable storage, and all the staples.
+Membership starts at $250 for a lounge and work up to around $450-$550 for a desk.
+They also have a second location in the Fashion District.

 District 28 on Logan includes a more traditional communal work space, but you're also next to their beautiful event spaces, bar, bistro and coffee shop.
 It's like a little village that knows how to get things done.
 They also have a screening room and editing suites.